 Administration operating model

-Each surface answers a different operating question:
+Each surface answers a different question for you:

 - Who belongs to the organisation?